mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

 The answer, well, one of the answers, is [make](http://en.wikipedia.org/wiki/Make_%28software%29) utility and [makefiles](http://en.wikipedia.org/wiki/Makefile).

 `make` is a build automation tool.
 It automatically builds programs and libraries from source code by reading files called **makefiles** which specify how to derive the target program.
-Phew, that's enough of Wiki copy-paste. `make` was initially release in 1977!
+Phew, that's enough of Wiki copy-paste. `make` was initially released in 1977!
 That's years before I myself was "released" so to say.
-By ways of evolution and inheritance `make` is a part Mac OS X by default, so why not trying to use it for something good.
+By ways of evolution and inheritance `make` is a part Mac OS X by default, so why not trying to use it for something good?

 ## Makefile

-So `make` is using makefiles, which contain so called _recipes_ often referred to as _targets_, a set of instructions for building the app, library, or whatever you are up to.
+`make` is using makefiles, which contain so called _recipes_ often referred to as _targets_, a set of instructions for building the app, library, or whatever you are up to.
 Does `make clean` sound familiar now?

 Makefile syntax is similar to shell syntax, but not exactly the same.
-The fact that you can use shell commands in makefile target makes it a bit more confusing.
+The fact that you can use shell commands in makefile makes it a bit more confusing.

 ### Basic Recipes